Mosamorphing/WTF-React/11_Data Fetching/readme.md

 The above code fetches data from the endpoint and then maps over each of the post object in the posts array to return a paragraph showing the ID and the title of such post.
 Notice how that I put an attribute KEY on the paragraph tag that I returned?
 The reasons are not far-fetched, they include:

-1. Efficient Reconciliation: React uses a process called reconciliation to update the UI when the state of an application changes.
+1. Efficient reconciliation: React uses a process called reconciliation to update the UI when the state of an application changes.
 By providing unique keys, React can quickly identify which elements have changed and only update those, rather than re-rendering the entire list.
 This leads to improved performance and resource management.
-2. Preventing Unexpected Behavior: Without unique keys, React may struggle to correctly update elements, which can result in unpredictable UI behavior.
+2. Preventing unexpected behavior: Without unique keys, React may struggle to correctly update elements, which can result in unpredictable UI behavior.
 For instance, if an item is removed from a list, React might not properly adjust the remaining items, leading to display issues.
 Unique keys help maintain the integrity of the list during updates.
-3. Unique Among Siblings: Keys must be unique only among their immediate siblings.
+3. Unique among siblings: Keys must be unique only among their immediate siblings.
 This means that while the same key can be reused in different lists, each key within a single list must be distinct to avoid conflicts during updates.
 For example, we cannot have two different objects in that array with the same ID (because we are using ID as the key in his case), we are going to get a warning in the console saying "Warning: Encountered two children with the same key, `KEY_VALUE`.
 Keys should be unique so that components maintain their identity across updates.", OR 'Warning: Each child in a list should have a unique "key" prop.
-   ' if you didn't pass the key prop at all.
+   ' if we didn't pass the key prop at all.
    All of these is just to emphasize the importance of passing the key prop everytime you map over items in an array.

-The Fetch API has met our basic need in this case, however, fetch doesn't automatically transform JSON data meaning everytime we use the API, we have to first convert our response to JSON before going ahead to use it.
+The Fetch API has met our basic need in this case.
+However, fetch doesn't automatically transform JSON data meaning everytime we use the API, we have to first convert our response to JSON before going ahead to use it.
 This can be quite an hassle in the long-run as we do not want to be duplicating codes unnecessarily.
 Also, it doesn't have built-in support for request cancellation, which has posed challenges for us needing to abort ongoing requests.
-This limitation stemmed from the nature of JavaScript Promises, as stated earlier that the fetch API uses Promises, which do not inherently support cancellation.
+This limitation stemmed from the nature of JavaScript Promises, as stated earlier that the fetch API uses Promises, which do not support cancellation.
 In addition to the above, error handling is a mess when you are using the fetch API. it is always verbose, as network errors don't reject the promise, trust me you don't want to go down that path of having to handle a lot of cases that could occur regarding errors in your code.
-Thankfully, there's a library that perfectly solves the limitations that face the FETCH API.
+Thankfully, there's a library that perfectly solves the limitations that face the Fetch API.
 It is called AXIOS.

 ## What is Axios?